aji-amarillo/pyspark-examples/README.md

 - For html files, add the <b>.html</b> extension.
 - For jupyter notebook files, add the <b>.ipynb</b> extension.
 - SQL files can be viewed directly.

+These files give a small glimpse into the work I have done in the past, using sql, spark and python.
+All information has been anonymised in order to give you a better idea of my ability to code, think logically and solve problems.
+Please do not share!

+I hope you enjoy it!
+Thank you!